intershop/intershop-pwa/docs/guides/field-library.md

 It will generate a `.configuration.ts` file and register the configuration in the `providers` array of the module. <br/> Populate the file with whatever logic you need and let the `getConfiguration()` method return a `FormlyFieldConfig`.
 You can return a static value or inject services and create a dynamic, smart configuration.

+> [!NOTE]
-> **Note:** A field library configuration is a typescript file.
+> A field library configuration is a typescript file.
 If you need to adapt these configurations in a project, consider using a [theme-specific override](./customizations.md#theme-specific-overrides) for maximum flexibility.

 #### Defining a FieldLibraryConfigurationGroup